MineralsCloud/cij/README.md

 ## Installation

-The package can be installed with `pip` package manager.
+The package can be installed with `pip` package manager:

+At the command prompt, one should navigate to the directory that contains the `setup.py` script and execute `pip install .`.
+Then, the package should be ready for use.

 ## Usage